Osborne eyes older UK voters with surprise pensions revamp

-LONDON, March 20 British finance minister George Osborne's surprise revamp of the pensions system could help galvanize his Conservative party ahead of next year's elections by targeting the key voting group of older Britons.

-The man in charge of Britain's $2.5 trillion economy is keen to provide some relief for voters after four years of belt-tightening, even while he continues to stress that he has no money for extra spending.
+The man in charge of Britain's $2.5 trillion (1.51 trillion pounds) economy is keen to provide some relief for voters after four years of belt-tightening, even while he continues to stress that he has no money for extra spending.

 The Conservatives are struggling to make up the roughly five percentage-point lead of the opposition Labour party in opinion polls, despite a stronger-than-expected recovery of the economy over the past 12 months.